 Dalawella has a personality of its own and it shines through in all the establishments that surround the area.
 It’s laid back, authentic, and peaceful.
 Although it’s only about a two minute tuk tuk ride away from Unawatuna main beach, it feels like a different world.
 You can trade the madness of the main beach for pure peace and tranquility.

 From backpackers to guesthouses, and hotels to cute little apartments, you can find all sorts of accommodation at Dalawella beach.
 Many of these place are actually on the beach.
 When we visited in February 2019 there was a new 5-star hotel going up on the beach.
-So who knows maybe when we return one day we will book in there.
-More likely in a fairytale, but hey a girl can dream.
+I’m not sure when it will be up and running, but it looks like it’s going to be a big hit.

 Restaurants and Establishments